- Projects & Groups

 TEPHINET was incorporated in 1999 as a non-profit organization with the aim of strengthening international public health capacity through the support and networking of field-based training programs that enhance competencies in applied epidemiology and public health practice.

-In October of 2008 TEPHINET merged with the Task Force for Global Health Inc. The mission of the Task Force is to help public and private organizations promote health and human development by building coalitions, forging consensus, and leveraging scarce resources.
-TEPHINET remains as an independent entity operating within the consortium; however the organizational structure of The Task Force provides TEPHINET more administrative and management support and allows TEPHINET to achieve better economies of scale for supplies and services.
+In October of 2008, TEPHINET merged with the Task Force for Global Health, Inc. The mission of the Task Force is to help public and private organizations promote health and human development by building coalitions, forging consensus, and leveraging scarce resources.
+TEPHINET remains as an independent entity operating within the consortium; however, the organizational structure of the Task Force provides TEPHINET with administrative and management support and allows TEPHINET to achieve better economies of scale for supplies and services.

 Our offices are located in Decatur, Georgia, just a few minutes' walk from the Decatur MARTA station and minutes from downtown Atlanta, the CDC offices, and Emory University.
 We are located a block from Decatur Square.
 Directions to our office can be found here.

 TEPHINET is a program of the Task Force for Global Health , a 501(c)(3) non-profit organization.